mongodb/mongo/src/mongo/db/catalog/README.md

 Typically, locks are granted in the order they are queued, but some LockRequest behaviors can be specially selected to break this rule.
 One behavior is _enqueueAtFront_, which allows important lock acquisitions to cut to the front of the line, in order to expedite them.
-Currently, all mode X and S locks for the three Global Resources (Global, RSTL, and PBWM) automatically use this option.
+Currently, all mode X and S locks for the three Global Resources (Global, FCV, RSTL) automatically use this option.
 Another behavior is _compatibleFirst_, which allows compatible lock requests to cut ahead of others waiting in the queue and be granted immediately; note that this mode might starve queued lock requests indefinitely.